Office of the Registrar

 In order to qualify for either Social Security benefits or full Veterans Benefits (Public Law 550), you must carry at least 12 credits (semester hours) of courses.

-Because different institutions use different course numbering systems, we may not consider a course numbered 300 or above at another institution to be equivalent to a course we number 300 or above here.
 Direct any questions about the transfer of your credits to the Office of Admissions and Recruitment, Room 102, Student Services Center.